-The School Resource Officers are members of the school-based safety committees and discuss issues with staff.
-The students, parents and staff are informed of the definition of gangs and what constitutes gang activity.
+Secondary schools have school-based safety committees that meet regularly.
+These committees discuss issues and share information/updates out to staff.
+The SROs participate with these school-based safety committees, but they do not educate or inform students.
+Students, parents, and staff have access to information on gangs and what constitutes gang activity.
 All parties are made aware of the procedures to report gang activities.
 Staff is required to report suspected gang activity.